We now go to an exclusive Spidey Super Stories look at the behind-the-scenes creation of the story you are about to read.

 wearing his eye-explodingly hideous super-villain outfit in the library.

 Valeire: I'm getting all kinds today!
-What's with the
+What's with the get-up?

 The Vanisher: ...
 Let's just say it suits me.